 Christmas is noted to be the most wonderful time of the year and the happiest season of all still for many of us it is also the most stressful time of the year.
 Drug and alcohol use increases, and so does binge eating and depression as well as many other potentially harmful things.
 These past few weeks leading up to Advent we have seen terrorist attacks killing innocent people and the persecution of Christians.
 Serious issues that have increased fear and stress in many individuals.
 I recently read an article from a lay minister who had asked a group of women what God inspired dreams they have in their heart right now?
 Silence fell like a weight quickly in the room.
 She restructured the question to “What would you do for God if you knew you wouldn’t fail?” again, silence, but this time she decided to wait it out finally one young woman answered “just getting through the day without falling apart” soon the other women chimed in agreeing with her.

 Wow!
 Doesn’t that say a lot?
-Many are struggling to survive instead of thrive.
+Many are struggling to survive instead of thriving.
 It seems that everyone I speak to these days has some problem consuming them.
-Stress levels are high and with Christmas approaching they are soaring higher so what are some ways we can reduce the stress in our lives?
+Stress levels are high, and with Christmas approaching, they are soaring higher, so, what are some ways we can reduce the stress in our lives are?
 I have come up with a list of 5 steps that have helped me; I’m hoping they will help you.

 God will take the wheel if we let Him.
 “You keep track of all my sorrows.
 You have collected all my tears in your bottle.
 You have recorded each one in your book.”
 (Psalm 56:8) Indeed, the very hairs of your head are all numbered.
 Don’t be afraid; you are worth more than many sparrows (Luke 12:7) “Well, then,” Jesus said, “give to Caesar what belongs to Caesar, and give to God what belongs to God.”
 (Mark 12:17) Yes!!!
 Give to God what belongs to God and that is what we can not control.